Bitdefender SecurePass vs LastPass: which is better?

 Customer support

-Although Bitdefender password manager and LastPass offer decent customer support, Bitdefender password manager wraps up our comparison with a win because it offers more extensive support.
+Although both Bitdefender password manager and LastPass offer a variety of customer support options, Bitdefender SecurePass wraps up our comparison with a win because it offers more extensive support.
+Here's a quick rundown of ways you can contact SecurePass and LastPass support:

 Bitdefender links to all the most essential guides straight from the homepage of the Support Center.
 This allows users to find answers to all the burning questions independently.